Bootham Park Hospital

 Bootham Park Hospital was a psychiatric hospital, located in the Bootham district of York, England.
+The hospital was founded by Robert Hay Drummond, the Archbishop of York, in 1772, and led to the founding of a new asylum known as The Retreat in 1790.
+The hospital building became severely dilapidated and was declared unfit by the Care Quality Commission in late September 2015 and closed on 1 October 2015.
+It was replaced by the new 72-bed Foss Park Hospital.
 It was managed by the Tees, Esk and Wear Valleys NHS Foundation Trust.
-The main building is a Grade I listed building.
+The main building is Grade I listed.

 History

 Construction and operation

 Side view of Bootham Park Hospital from Union Terrace.
 The pavilion on the left is an end-on view of Carr's original building.

 In 1772, Robert Hay Drummond, the Archbishop of York, decided along with "twenty-four Yorkshire gentlemen" to establish an asylum, to be known as the "County Lunatic Asylum, York".
 A committee was established, and the architect John Carr was co-opted with a pledge of 25 guineas.
 Carr's patron, the Marquis of Rockingham, pledged 100 guineas, and a total of £2,500 was subscribed.
 By July 1773, £5,000 had been promised, and Carr's scheme to accommodate 54 patients was approved on 25 August.
 The building was completed in 1777.

 Following criticism about the handling of inmates at the asylum and the death of Hannah Mills, who was a Quaker, the local Quaker community founded a new asylum known as The Retreat in 1790.
 The asylum became Bootham Park Hospital in 1904 and it joined the National Health Service in 1948.